arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-gs/content.md

     curWidth = minWidth
 ```

+If the wiring is correct the LED light should start incrementally getting brighter before resetting and starting over.
+Printing a message when the limit has been reached.
 If everything went correctly you should get the same output in the serial terminal as seen below.

 ![Screenshot of openmv showing what will print in the serial terminal](assets/por_openmv_ide_result.png)